-The current exclusion from federal estate and gift tax is $11.7 million ($23.16 million for a married couple).
+The current exclusion from federal estate and gift tax is $12.92 million ($25.84 million for a married couple).
 The 2018 “Tax Cuts and Jobs Act” that created the “Bonus Exclusion” has a “sunset” provision that will cause a reduction of the exclusion to about $6 million ($12 million per couple) for taxpayers dying after December 31, 2025.
-As a result of the November elections, many commentators predict that these amounts will be dramatically reduced sooner, possibly in 2021 — perhaps as low as $3 million ($6 million per couple), the amounts proposed by Bernie Sanders as part of his platform.

 If your assets are such that reductions in these exemptions are a serious concern (especially if your taxable estate may exceed $6 million), you should consider taking action or speaking to your tax advisor as soon as possible.
-The U.S. Treasury recently adopted regulations called the “anti-clawback rules.”
+The U.S. Treasury adopted regulations called the “anti-clawback rules.”
 These regulations protect a taxpayer who uses the Bonus Exclusion before the earlier of (1) December 31, 2025, or (2) the effective date of any new tax law reducing or eliminating the Bonus.